A photo of Uma Kotagal.

 Biography

-Uma Kotagal is executive leader, population and community health; and senior fellow, Cincinnati Children’s Hospital Medical Center.
+Uma Kotagal is a senior fellow at Cincinnati Children’s Hospital Medical Center.

 Dr. Kotagal was director of the neonatal intensive care units at the University Hospital and at Cincinnati Children’s for several years.
 While practicing, Dr. Kotagal recognized that care and outcomes improvement were a system property.
 She completed additional training, receiving her Master of Science in clinical epidemiology and clinical effectiveness from the Harvard School of Public Health, and refocused her clinical efforts on quality transformation at a systems level.
 She was also a visiting scholar at the Center for Risk Analysis at the Harvard School of Public Health and a visiting professor at the Tufts New England Medical Center, in the Division of Clinical Decision Making, completing further training in the field of decision and cost effectiveness analyses.